aadilmallick/my-notes-docusaurus/docs/software-development/06-AI-slop-mastery.md

 - `openclaw gateway stop`: stops the gateway
 - `openclaw gateway restart`: restarts the gateway

+### Dashboard vs interactive CLI

-You can then open up the webui using the `openclaw dashboard` command.
+- **GUI**: You can then open up the webui using the `openclaw dashboard` command for the web UI
+- **cli**: Run the `openclaw tui` command to chat with openclaw in the CLI, which is better because you can run slash commands easily.

 ### Markdown Files